French Quarter Festival 2026

 Special Events & Entertainment

-Beyond the daytime festivities, FQF After Dark extends the celebration with evening concerts at venues throughout the city from 9 p.m. until from April 10-13.
-Other special highlights will include:
+Beyond the daytime festivities, FQF After Dark extends the celebration with evening concerts at venues throughout the city starting at 9 p.m., including:

 Food & Beverage Highlights